FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 #### Introduction:
-I am primarily interested in multimodal AI, reinforcement learning-based optimization, RF sensing, and IoT-based healthcare solutions.
-My work focuses on developing smart solutions by integrating IoT/ICT with deep neural networks, particularly in the fields of computer vision and wireless communication.
+I am primarily interested in multimodal AI, reinforcement learning-based network optimization, RF sensing, and IoT-based healthcare solutions.
+My work focuses on developing smart solutions by integrating IoT/ICT with deep neural networks, particularly in computer vision and wireless communication.
 ___

 #### Recent projects:
 Recently, I led a lab project titled "Multimodal AI-based Human Mobility Detection, Tracking, and Motion Estimation."
 This project utilized WiFi signal characteristics to enhance camera-based detection and tracking performance.
 I was responsible for designing new multimodal and DL/ML algorithms to implement this approach.

 Additionally, I developed an NFC sensor logging application for a healthcare project in collaboration with the KAIST MINT Lab.
-This application measures and visualizes real-time human body temperature and body part pressure using multimodal NFC sensors.
+This application uses multimodal NFC sensors to measure and visualize real-time human body temperature and body pressure.
 ___

 #### Preferred programming Languages: